MicrosoftDocs/sdk-api/sdk-api-src/content/shellhandwriting/nf-shellhandwriting-itfhandwriting-gethandwritingdistancethreshold.md

 title: ITfHandwriting::GetHandwritingDistanceThreshold
 ms.date: 11/13/2023
 targetos: Windows
-description: Retrieves the distance (vertical and horizontal) in pixels from the targetScreenPoint that handwriting is enabled for a valid edit control.
+description: Retrieves the distance (vertical and horizontal) in pixels from a valid edit control for which the *targetScreenPoint* enables handwriting functionality.
 prerelease: false
 req.assembly:
 req.construct-type: function